 We had a holistic approach to the project and wanted to understand not just the letters in isolation but as part of a larger communication context.
-To gain a better understanding of the user perspective, we held six co-creation sessions each with 3-4 people.
-In these sessions, we mapped each of the participants journey related to business domain just as they were asked to critique specific letters.
+To gain a better understanding of the user perspective, we held six co-creation sessions, each with 3-4 people.
+In these sessions, we mapped each of the participants' journey related to the business domain just as they were asked to critique specific letters.

-Beyond concepts that could be quickly implemented, we completely re-envisioned the communication between citizens and the public sector. o make their communication truly digital, we recommended them to rethink their entire platform landscape and reconsider which content should be distributed where.
+Beyond concepts that could be quickly implemented, we completely re-envisioned the communication between citizens and the public sector. o make their communication truly digital, we recommended them to rethink their entire platform landscape and reconsider what content should be distributed through which channels.
 Inspired by omnichannel strategies, we wanted them to think in platform-independent communication, where data and information can be dynamically presented across platforms.